+Strachey grasped the far-reaching implications of the inevitable inflation resulting from deficit budgets....

 Strachey grasped the far-reaching implications of the inevitable inflation resulting from deficit budgets.
-He said that the Keynes policy was:

-"an indispensable step in the right direction", pointing out that "the loss of objectivity, and the intrinsic value of the currency which is involved (i.e. inflation) will sooner or later make necessary, on pain of ever increasing dislocation, a growing degree of social control ...for the partial character of the policy will itself lead on to further measures.
-The very fact that no stability, no permanently workable solution can be found within the limits of this policy will ensure that once a community has been driven by events to tackle its problems in this way, it cannot halt at the first stage, but must of necessity push on to more thorough-going measures of re-organization".
+He said that the Keynes policy was "an indispensable step in the right direction, pointing out that "the loss of objectivity, and the intrinsic value of the currency which is involved (i.e. inflation) will sooner or later make necessary, on pain of ever increasing dislocation, a growing degree of social control.... for the partial character of the policy will itself lead on to further measures.
+The very fact that no stability, no permanently workable solution can be found within the limits of this policy will ensure that once a community has been driven by events to tackle its problems in this way, it cannot halt at the first stage, but must of necessity push on to more thorough-going measures of re-organisation."

 Shades of Karl Marx in The Communist Manifesto!
 "Controlled inflation", as Keynes described it, has had a progressively disintegrating effect in all societies.
 It is the basic cause of industrial unrest and welcomed by the openly revolutionary Marxists.
-The politicians of all labels denounce inflation while their financial "experts" prepare budgets which confidently anticipate higher taxation revenues as a result of it.
+The politicians of all labels denounce inflation while their financial "experts" prepare budgets, which confidently anticipate higher taxation revenues as a result of it.
 Even "conservative" American Administrations like Reagan's, rely upon deficit budgets, these inevitably adding to the debt burden, which requires high taxation to service.
 Producers strain to produce more simply to meet increased financial costs.
 Under the constant whip of rising costs, primary producers have in many cases "mined" their soils while contributing to international surpluses.
 And what is the "solution"?
-More "rationalization" and "restructuring", with more centralization.
+More "rationalisation" and "restructuring", with more centralisation.